Quasi-Monte Carlo methods for lattice systems: a first look: Numerical experiments

 \subsection{Anharmonic Oscillator}

 The WUS (reweighting) approach was also used for the problem of the anharmonic oscillator to estimate $\langle X^4 \rangle$, $\langle X^2 \rangle$ and the ground state energy of the system ($ E_0 $).
 With the anharmonic term in action, the probability distribution function (PDF) of the variables $x_i$ is of non-Gaussian nature and hence becomes very complicated.
 This makes it very hard to generate the samples directly from the PDF of the anharmonic oscillator.
-Instead of this, the anharmonic term and a fraction of the harmonic term is treated as part of the weight functions $f_1$ and $f_2$ in \eqref{eq:WUS}, leaving the sampling procedure of the $x_i$ basically unchanged as compared to the harmonic oscillator.
-For the weight functions in \ref{eq:WUS} we have chosen
+Instead of this, we consider the WUS method with samples originated from an importance density (see (4.6) in \cite{SpaMa}) of Gaussian form, leaving the anharmonic term and a fraction of the harmonic term as part of the functions $f_1$ and $f_2$ in \eqref{eq:WUS}.
+This change is in part necessary because now we choose $\mu^2 < 0$ in our test cases, and this choice breaks down the positive definiteness of the matrix $C$ from the harmonic oscillator.
+Thus, we select a new covariance matrix $C^{\star}$ for the Gaussian samples, but we keep the sampling strategy for the $x_i$'s essentially unchanged as compared to the harmonic oscillator.
+The resulting weight functions in \ref{eq:WUS} are given by